NESCAU-UFLA/FuzzingTool/README.md

 $ ./FuzzingTool.py -r data.txt -f sqli.txt -V
 ```

 Here we've two examples of request format.
-The first one is about the raw data sended to server during the request
+The first one is about the raw data sended to server during the request.
 ```
 POST /controller/user.php HTTP/1.1
 Host: localhost